Sz-Melinda/CAPSTONE/README.md

 **Gameplay**

-Explore the crime scene
+Explore the crime scene.

-Collect evidence using the camera
+Collect evidence using the camera.

-Record thoughts in the notebook
+Record thoughts in the notebook.

-Fill out a report with your final conclusion
+Fill out a report with your final conclusion.

 **Controls**